tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ## Single-Use Tickets

 The simplest form of anti-replay defense is for the server to only allow each session ticket to be used once.
-In order to implement this, the server maintains a database of all outstanding valid tickets; deleting each ticket from the database as it is used.
-If an unknown ticket is provided, the server falls back to a full handshake.
+For instance, the server can maintain a database of all outstanding valid tickets; deleting each ticket from the database as it is used.
+If an unknown ticket is provided, the server would then fall back to a full handshake.

 If the tickets are not self-contained but rather are database keys, and the corresponding PSKs are deleted upon use, then connections established using one PSK enjoy forward security.
-This improves security for all 0-RTT data and PSK usage when PSK is used without DH.
+This improves security for all 0-RTT data and PSK usage when PSK is used without (EC)DHE.

 Because this mechanism requires sharing the session database between server nodes in environments with multiple distributed servers,